 General steps to take after deactivation include contacting Airbnb to understand the reason for deactivation and working to resolve any issues.
 Hosts may also explore other options for short-term rentals.

-To avoid account deactivation, hosts should follow Airbnb’s terms and conditions, provide accurate information about the listing, respond promptly to guest inquiries, and maintain a high-quality listing.
+To avoid the risk of having your account deactivated, hosts should follow Airbnb’s terms and conditions, provide accurate information about the listing, respond promptly to guest inquiries, and maintain a high-quality listing.
 It is also important to stay up-to-date with any changes or updates to Airbnb’s policies and standards.
-By following these tips, hosts can provide a high-quality hosting experience for their guests and minimize the risk of account deactivation.
+By following these tips, hosts can provide a high-quality hosting experience for their guests and minimize the risk of deactivation.

 Of course, staying on top of all the updates and worrying about whether or not you are complying with the rules can be stressful.
 Property management software like iGMS can help take the load off.
 Our service can help: